Role Primitives: Why AI Assistants Must Transmogrify into Agents Performing Classic Social Roles

 Immediately after you get out of bed your health coach appears, bright and bubbly:

-Jeeves, what do you think?
-Jeeves scowls as he is wont to do when interacting with the bubbly Californian health guru.
+Jeevio, what do you think?
+Jeevio scowls as he is wont to do when interacting with the bubbly Californian health guru.
 “Outside of my scope,” he declaims gravely.

 You intuitively accept the butler’s tone as formal and narrowly scoped.
 The coach can be a bit more personal and encouraging — no special tuning required.
-Discrete and intuitively clear behavioral mandates, styles, interpersonal boundaries, and characteristics.
+Discrete and intuitively clear behavioral mandates, styles, interpersonal boundaries, and characteristics are assumed.

 Extend this into one’s personal council, staff, or retinue of functionally defined AI assistants that you might meet with individually or in groups throughout one’s day: